MLHale/nebraska-gencyber-instructor-materials/lessons/teachers/ethics-lesson.md

 * Least Privilege (?)

-[comment]: # (Not sure what Least Privilege is here, need to ask) Need to come up with scenarios where there is a clear answer based on 10 commandments but it should not be so obvious that all people initially agree.
+[comment]: # (Not sure what Least Privilege is here, need to ask)
+ToDo: Need to come up with scenarios where there is a clear answer based on 10 commandments but it should not be so obvious that all people initially agree.
 Education must change minds.

 #### Closure
 ... wrap up part ...